Some links in this post may be affiliate links

 Apart from Hemigraphis alternata, there are other species that can grow indoors like Hemigraphis exotica which has puckered leaves.

-Purple Waffle Plant (Hemigraphis alternata) thrives in bright light with some direct sunlight, warm and humid conditions and consistently moist, rich, well-drained soils coupled with fortnightly feeding during the growing season.
+Purple Waffle Plant (Hemigraphis alternata) prefers bright light with some direct sunlight, warm and humid conditions and consistently moist, rich, well-drained soils coupled with fortnightly feeding during the growing season.

 Purple Waffle Plant grows best in bright light with some direct sunlight to enhance leaf color.